cnwokoye1/cnwokoye1/README.md

 ### Hi there 👋
-#### Mathematics-Computational Track Student
+####
-Hi I'm Chris from Orlando, Florida and I'm a mathematics-computational track undergraduate student in my senior year at the University of Central Florida.
-A little about myself, I am orginially from Laurel, Maryland, but have lived in Orlando for most of my life and I aspire to join the evergrowing technology industry to make an impact in the lives of the people of our society.
+Hi I'm Chris!
+A little about myself, I am orginially from Laurel, Maryland, but have lived in Orlando for most of my life.
+I'm of Nigerian descent and I love music!
+I aspire to join the evergrowing technology industry to make an impact in our society.

 - 🔭 I’m currently working on a XGBoost Project
 - 🌱 I’m currently learning about the future of A.I. in medicine